 As all of these are early findings, we’re going to update this over the coming months and continue to track the impact of Facebook Timeline.
 Be sure to check back!

 Have questions about this data?
 Email Libby[at]simplymeasured[dot]com or post them in the comments below.

 Want to start analyzing your Facebook Timeline?

-Sign up for a free trial of Simply Measured.
+Request a demo of Simply Measured.

 Adam is the Co-Founder and VP of Strategy at Simply Measured.
 In 2010 (aka the dark ages of social marketing), Adam joined Damon Cortesi and Aviel Ginzburg to found "Untitled Startup, Inc" with the goal of helping marketers and analysts use social data to do their best work.
 The company quickly evolved to become Simply Measured and the trusted leader in social analytics.
 Outside of Simply Measured, Adam is a golfer, breakfast enthusiast, and long-time data geek.